zhanksun/zhanksun.github.io/_posts/2020-05-2-hyphens-en-em-dashes.md

 ### The En Dash

 The en dash is slightly longer than the hyphen but not as long as the em dash.
-(A common myth holds that the en dash is, in fact, the width of a typesetter’s letter “N,” whereas the em dash is the width of the letter “M”—thus their names.
+(A common myth holds that the en dash is, in fact, the width of a typesetter’s letter “N,” whereas the em dash is the width of the letter "M" --- thus their names.
 In fact, an em is a typographical unit of measurement.)

 The en dash means, quite simply, “through.”
 We use it most commonly to indicate inclusive dates and numbers: July 9–August 17; pp. 37–59.